Taunton: Pride Rainbow Path

 The Pride Rainbow Path in Goodland Gardens, Taunton town centre, runs alongside the River Tone.
 Designed by Jenny Keogh and Liz Hutchin of GoCreate, it opened on 28 June 2021 to mark the anniversary of the Stonewall riots, which served as a catalyst for the gay rights movement.
 It is believed to be the first such path in the UK.
 The opening coincided with the first Taunton Pride in July 2021 and the Pride inspired Art Trail.

 The far end of the 62-metre path includes the chevron of Daniel Quasar's "Progress" flag, which incorporates the transgender flag and ethnic minorities, while the majority of the path uses the traditional LGBT rainbow.
 The path has been designed not to require maintenance for 15 years.
-It was funded by Taunton's Emergency Town Centre Recovery Fund and is intended to reflect Taunton's commitment to inclusivity and diversity.